Martin Carnoy

-Martin Carnoy is an American labour economist and Vida Jacks Professor of Education at the Stanford Graduate School of Education.
+Martin Carnoy (born 1938 in Warsaw, Poland) is an American labour economist and Vida Jacks Professor of Education at the Stanford Graduate School of Education.
 He is an elected member of the National Academy of Education as well as of the International Academy of Education.
 Professor Carnoy has graduated nearly 100 PhD students, a record at Stanford University.

 Biography

 Martin Carnoy is the Vida Jacks Professor of Education at Stanford University School of Education.
 Prior to coming to Stanford, he was a Research Associate in Economics, Foreign Policy Division, at the Brookings Institution.
 Carnoy is affiliated with the Economic Policy Institute (EPI), Center for Education Policy Analysis (CEPA), and is a member of the American Educational Research Association's Grants Board Committee.
 He is also an elected member of the National Academy of Education and the International Academy of Education.
 Carnoy has worked as a consultant to the World Bank, Inter-American Development Bank, Asian Development Bank, UNESCO, International Energy Agency, OECD, UNICEF, International Labour Office.
 Martin Carnoy received his B.A. in electrical engineering from the California Institute of Technology (1960) and a M.A. and Ph.D. in economics from the University of Chicago (1961 and 1964.)